jeffThompson/CreativeProgramming1/Assignments/Week05_DrawingApp.md

 Try adding these elements to your sketch:

 * How can you combine the keyboard and mouse for more complex, rich interaction?
 Could the basic drawing tool be modified by the keyboard in some way?
+* Can you document your drawing app and create a Github repository for it as an open source project?

 ###TURNING IN
 Your finished drawing application sketch, at least two completed drawings made using it, and your instructions should be zipped and named `FirstnameLastname_DrawingApp` and uploaded to Canvas.